l1siki-dev/okinawa_gametheory/README.md

 ### Conclusion: Stop the aid.

 * The aid is hurting the Okinawa economy rather than developing it.
-* 14.8 Trillion Yen's result is the poorest prefecture in Japan.
+* 14.8 Trillion Yen created the poorest prefecture in Japan.
 * Aid is taking away the reason to develop the local economy in Okinawa.
 * Okinawa is big Yubari.
-It built tourism infrastructure using aid from Tokyo and went bankrupt in the end.
+It built tourism infrastructure using aid from Tokyo and creating the deficit.

 ---
 # 2: "This is the cost of National Security.
 We have to pay it."

-If this is about National Security, we shouldn't pay a single yen to Okinawa.
+If this is about National Security, we shouldn't pay 300 Billion Yen to Okinawa.

 ### We are losing the war before it even begins.